 Unlike the FSP, previous flying experience has no effect on ASP results; therefore all candidates will complete exactly the same ASP regardless of previous flying experience.

 Military aviation is distinct in many ways from civilian aviation.
 Consequently, the RAAF OA courses have a different training philosophy to many civilian flying schools.
 Students are expected to progress at a rate which will confirm their suitability for subsequent operational conversions.

 The Aviation Screening Program (ASP) is a new program and not just a replacement of the Flight Screening Program (FSP).
 All candidates who have a preference for an Officer Aviation career in the ADF will attend ASP, regardless of Service and regardless of job type preference (except AvWO).
-The ASP will have an educational component and won’t just be assessment.
-The ASP will run for two days, not two weeks, and will be located at RAAF Base East Sale.
-The ASP will use a computer based aviation aptitude testing system rather than assessing candidates in an aircraft.
-The number of people who can attend an ASP will be much greater than that of the FSP.
+The ASP has an educational component and is not just an assessment.
+The ASP runs for two days, and is located at RAAF Base East Sale.
+The ASP uses a computer based aviation aptitude testing system rather than assessing candidates in an aircraft.
+The number of people who can attend an ASP is much greater than that of the FSP.
 Aviation aptitude testing results are provided immediately after completion of activities.
 Candidates who are not selected will be able to attend another ASP after 12 months.
 In this case candidates will need to reapply to Defence Force Recruiting (DFR).
-OSBs will be conducted separately from ASP and ASP results will determine if who is invited to attend an OSB.
+OSBs will be conducted separately from ASP and ASP results will determine who is invited to attend an OSB.
 Each Service will conduct their own OSBs.
 Having attended a FSP is not a barrier to attend an ASP and the waiting period after attempting a FSP does not apply.
-The computer-based aviation aptitude testing is unaffected by previous flying experience, therefore will help or hinder performance.
+The computer-based aviation aptitude testing is unaffected by previous flying experience, therefore will neither help nor hinder performance.